deepakhj/cadent/docs/writers.md

 Internally these are stored as various "TimeSeries" which is explained in [the timeseries doc](./timeseries.md) , but basically some list of the basic unit of `StatMetric`.

-When writing "metrics" the StatName is important for the resolution and TTL as well as is UniqueID.
+When writing "metrics" the StatName is important for the resolution and TTL as well as its UniqueID.

 A "total" metric has the form